Exam forms

 Group projects with individualization

-For group projects/group assignments, where individualization is required, students’ individual contributions must be clearly distinguishable in regard to the chapters and sections in the assignment.
+For group projects/group assignments where individualization is required, students’ individual contributions must be clearly distinguishable regarding the chapters and sections in the assignment.
 For larger group projects, it is accepted that general descriptive sections such as the introduction, problem statement, scope, conclusion, and the like are prepared jointly.
 Several students may well have the (main) responsibility for the same chapters/sections.

 If the project states that the assignment overall has been prepared jointly, this will not fulfil the requirement for individualization.

-For individualized group assignments/group projects, there is no requirement for a subsequent oral exam, and the assessment can be done on the basis of the assignment/project alone.
+For individualized group assignments/group projects, there is no requirement for a subsequent oral exam, and the assessment can be done based on the assignment/project alone.

 Written exams (written on-site exams)